IBM-Bluemix-Docs/containers/cs_cluster_update.md

 For _major_ or _minor_ updates, complete the following steps:

 1. Review the [Kubernetes changes](cs_versions.html) and make any updates marked _Update before master_.
-2. Update your Kubernetes master by using the GUI or running the [CLI command](cs_cli_reference.html#cs_cluster_update).
-When you update the Kubernetes master, the master is down for about 5 - 10 minutes.
+2. Update your Kubernetes API server and associated Kubernetes master components by using the GUI or running the [CLI command](cs_cli_reference.html#cs_cluster_update).
+When you update the Kubernetes API server, the API server is down for about 5 - 10 minutes.
 During the update, you cannot access or change the cluster.
 However, worker nodes, apps, and resources that cluster users have deployed are not modified and continue to run.
 3. Confirm that the update is complete.
-Review the Kubernetes version on the {{site.data.keyword.Bluemix_notm}} Dashboard or run `bx cs clusters`.
+Review the Kubernetes API server version on the {{site.data.keyword.Bluemix_notm}} Dashboard or run `bx cs clusters`.

-When the Kubernetes master update is complete, you can update your worker nodes.
+When the Kubernetes API server update is complete, you can update your worker nodes.

 <br />